 Lunch: Cafe Mutton

-Cafe Mutton, which opened last year, is located just two blocks off of Warren Street.
-This order-at-the-counter spot is ideal for grabbing a sit-down lunch in a dining room with tons of personality: All over you’ll find vintage mushroom knick-knacks.
-The food feels just as homey as the interior design with items ranging from a fried bologna sandwich, scrapple and eggs, to porridge with chile crisp, scallions, and a poached egg — basically all dishes we’d eat any day of the week.
-There are also brunch cocktails like a bloody mary and the less-standard prune juice, fernet, and vodka called the “poo driver.”
-757 Columbia Street, at Eighth Street
+Cafe Mutton, which opened in 2021, is located two blocks off Warren Street.
+This order-at-the-counter spot is ideal for a sit-down lunch in a dining room with tons of personality: All over you’ll find vintage mushroom knick-knacks, and the food feels just as homey with items like a fried bologna sandwich, scrapple and eggs, to porridge with chile crisp, scallions, and a poached egg.
+Once a week, on Fridays, the restaurant is open for dinner with a separate menu.
+It’s an easier table to snag, even after Cafe Mutton scored a spot on Bon Appétit’s list of America’s best new restaurants.
+757 Columbia Street, on the corner of Eighth Street

 Lunch dessert: Culture Cream

-Another hybrid business in town: Spotty Dog is a bookstore where you can peruse fiction, non-fiction, art books, and cookbooks while saddling up to a bar with several beers on tap.
+Another one of Hudson’s hybrid businesses, the Spotty Dog is a bookstore where you can peruse fiction, non-fiction, art books, and cookbooks while saddling up to a bar with several beers on tap.
 In the back, there’s an art supply store, in case creativity strikes.
-It’s worth noting that it's open every day of the week.
+It’s open every day of the week, fairly unusual for the area.
 440 Warren Street, between North Fifth and North Fourth streets

-One of the more sprawling businesses on Warren Street, Backbar looks like an auto repair shop with its open-air structure filled with mismatched vintage furniture.
-There are two separate outside zones here, with plenty of room for big groups — which makes it pretty much a shoo-in that you’ll nab a table.
-In the late afternoon, Backbar is ideal for its strong frozen drinks section paired with one of its pan-Asian snacky dishes like cumin-spiced tater tots with chile jam, Spam musubi, or black pepper wings with fish sauce.
+Backbar has the largest outdoor seating area in Hudson, and in the summer, it’s the best place to drink while the sun is up.
+The bar looks something like an auto repair shop with its open-air structure filled with mismatched vintage furniture.
+There are two seating areas with plenty of room for larger groups, and it’s almost always possible to nab a table here.
+In the late afternoon, it’s ideal for sipping a strong frozen drink while eating inventive bar snacks like tater tots with chile jam, Spam musubi, and wings with fish sauce.
 347 Warren Street, between City Hall Place and South Fourth Street

 Dinner: Lil’ Deb’s Oasis

-Lil’ Deb’s Oasis is one of Hudson’s most-talked-about restaurants both for fostering a community for queer artists and for its James Beard Award nomination: which is to say, it’s probably a good idea to make a reservation in advance.
-Designed to look like a psychedelic tropical hideaway, Lil’ Deb’s Oasis has one of the most fun interior design schemes of any restaurant on the Eastern Seaboard: a mix of pastel marble fabrics, lights made of colanders, and tennis balls as a running motif that makes it feel as much an artist studio as a dining room serving up serious eats.
-The menu, which exudes a sort of summer sex appeal (each dish price ends in a cheeky $.69), changes often — even in winter.
-Recent bites included sweet plantains with cilantro yogurt, melon salad with corn and chile oil, heirloom tomatoes with dill and creamy cotija, a hefty tamale with a green coconut sauce.
-The dessert menu includes rice pudding, passionfruit sorbet, and love advice for “$1.69 or free ;)” for the lonely hearts out there.
+Lil’ Deb’s Oasis is one of Hudson’s most talked-about restaurants, both for its community of queer artists and its recent James Beard Award nomination.
+Designed to look like a psychedelic tropical hideaway, the restaurant has one of the most fun interiors of any restaurant on the Eastern Seaboard: a mix of pastel marble fabrics, lights made of colanders, and tennis balls as a running motif that makes it feel as much an artist studio as a dining room serving up serious eats.
+The menu changes often, but a whole fried fish with herbs and a ginger vinaigrette is a staple.
+For dessert, there’s parsnip cake, sweet cream ice cream, and love advice priced at “$1.69 or free ;)” on the menu.
+It helps to make a reservation, but it’s possible to squeeze in with a wait.
 747 Columbia Street, near Green Street